School Programs: Field Trips and Classroom Programs

 Sponsored by the California Department of Fish and Wildlife, this is a fun and cooperative team competition for 3rd to 6th graders celebrating science and nature.
 Our Nature Center and an ARC educator hosts a semi-finals competition every spring.

-Our Middle and High School programs incorporate service-learning projects with an outdoor place-based field study.
+Our Middle and High School programs incorporate service-learning projects, nature investigations and place-based field studies.
 Students have the opportunity to explore public lands throughout El Dorado County.

 Thurs - Sun, 11am - 3pm

 Funding for Teachers